Emil Bretschneider: Overview

 works about the history and geography of central Asia, namely Travel to the West by Yelü Chucai, Genghis Khan's chief adviser; Travels to the West by the Taoist monk Kiu Chang Chun and The Peregrinations of Ye-Lu Hi-Liang (the grandson of Yelu Chucai), translated from the Annals of the Yuan dynasty.

 He was a correspondent member of the Académie française.

 Work in botany

-Bretschneider was less known as a botanist, having his own herbarium in the mountains close to Pekin.
+Bretschneider is also well known as a botanist, having his own herbarium in the mountains close to Pekin.
 Starting in 1880, Bretschneider sent dried plant specimens to the Royal Botanic Gardens, Kew.

-Among the books he published in the field of botany are: "On the Study and Value of Chinese Botanical Works" (1870); "Early European Researches into the Flora of China" (1881); "Botanicum Sinicum" (1882); and his vast "History of European Botanical Studies in China" (1898).
+Among the books he published in the field of botany are: "On the Study and Value of Chinese Botanical Works" (1870); "Early European Researches into the Flora of China" (1881); "Botanicon Sinicum" (1882-1895); and his vast "History of European Botanical Studies in China" (1898).

-The plant species Bretschneidera sinensis was named in Bretschneider's honor.
+The plant genus Bretschneidera was named in Bretschneider's honor by William Hemsley.

+Many plant species bear the epithet bretschneideri, such as Pyrus bretschneideri Rehder.